DSpace/DSpace/dspace/docs/DrumWufooFeedback.md

 ## Wufoo Form Configuration

-Implementing the Wufoo form functionlity requires the following properties in the "local.cfg" file:
+Implementing the Wufoo form functionality requires the following properties in the "local.cfg" file:

 * wufoo.feedback.formUrl - The "base" URL for the Wufoo form, typically `https://libumd.wufoo.com/forms/`